South Korea's truth commission to probe foreign adoptions

 SEOUL, South Korea (AP) — South Korea’s Truth and Reconciliation Commission will investigate the cases of dozens of South Korean adoptees in Europe and the United States who suspect their origins were falsified or obscured during a child export frenzy in the mid- to late-1900s.

-The decision Thursday opens what could be South Korea’s most far-reaching inquiry into foreign adoptions yet.
-Frustration over broken family connections and laundered child statuses and identities grew and demanded government attention.
+The decision Thursday opens what could be South Korea’s most far-reaching inquiry into foreign adoptions yet, after frustration over broken family connections and laundered child statuses and identities grew and demanded government attention.

 The adopted South Koreans are believed to be the world’s largest diaspora of adoptees.
 In the past six decades, about 200,000 South Koreans — mostly girls — were adopted overseas.
 Most were placed with white parents in the United States and Europe during the 1970s and ′80s.